enasequence/read_docs/cli_01.md

 This module gives an introduction to the Webin command line submission interface used to validate, upload and submit files to the European Nucleotide Archive (ENA).

+## Release policy

+- Webin-CLI uses standard three number semantic versioning.
+- Patch releases: the third digit is incremented by one after backward compatible bug fixes.
+For example, from 1.0.1 to 1.0.2.
+- Minor releases: the second digit is incremented by one after backward compatible new features.
+For example, from 1.0.1 to 1.1.0.
+- Major releases: changes that break backward compatibility result in the first digit being incremented.
+For example, from 1.0.1 to 2.0.0.
+- The definition of Webin-CLI backward compatibility is that there are no breaking changes to the command line usage or to the file formats.
+- All releases are made immediately after bugs have been fixed or new features have been added.
+- Releases are downloadable from: https://github.com/enasequence/webin-cli/releases.
+- After all releases, we will endeavour to contact affected submitters who previously were unable to complete their submissions.
+- Minor and Major releases will be announced to ena-announce@ebi.ac.uk mailing list.
+- After Minor or Major releases, submitters will be asked to migrate to use this (or higher) version after a transition period.
+- After a Minor release, we will give at least two weeks notice for submitters to migrate to the new (or higher) version.
+- After a Major release, we will give at least two months notice for submitters to migrate to the new (or higher) version.

 ## Registration

 If you have not submitted to Webin before please [register a submission account](reg_01.html).